gcgarner/IOTstack/docs/Containers/NextCloud.md

 > There would still be no ambiguity even if all containers attached to the `iotstack_default` network because each container name still resolves to a distinct IP address.

 In terms of **external** ports, only `mariadb` exposes port 3306.
 Any external process trying to reach 192.168.203.60:3306 will always be port-forwarded to the `mariadb` container.
-The `iotstack_nextcloud` is declared "internal" which means it is unreachable from beyond the Raspberry Pi.
+The `iotstack_nextcloud` network is declared "internal" which means it is unreachable from beyond the Raspberry Pi.
 Any port-mappings associated with that network are ignored.